 In 1975, through the cooperative efforts of Lee County, the Boca Grande Woman’s Club, and the Gasparilla Island Conservation and Improvement Association, the school was converted into the Boca Grande Community Center.

 The Boca Grande Community Center has recreational and meeting facilities, including an auditorium which serves as the “town hall” and is used by many of the island organizations for live theater, lectures, and group meetings.
-There is a large multi-purpose room, a fully equipped fitness center, two lighted tennis courts, a basketball court, a volleyball court, a well-equipped children’s playground, and a reference room with both printed and computerized reference material for all ages.
+There is a large multi-purpose room, a fully equipped fitness center, two lighted tennis courts, a basketball court, a volleyball court, a well-equipped children’s playground.
 All facilities are open to the public.

 The Boca Grande Health Clinic is a non-profit organization that provides medical care to the Gasparilla Island community.
 The Clinic is staffed year round with board certified physicians providing ongoing primary healthcare to patients of the Clinic, and providing urgent healthcare services for all of the community.
 Physicians may be seen by appointment or on a walk-in basis Monday through Friday, except holidays.
 A physician is on-call 24 hours per day, seven days per week.
 The on-call physician may be reached by calling the Clinic at 941-964-2276 and follow instructions.